cwarden45/Bastu_Cat_Genome/basepaws_Dental_Health_Test/README.md

 ## **basepaws ([Dental Health Test](https://basepaws.com/products/cat-dental-health-test), $59 each, 1 sample, Order #32719)**:

 I ordered 1 additional sample that I hope to have a vet help me collect on 7/11/2021 (which was delivered to my apartment on 7/22/2021).

+I took Bastu to a vet appointment on 8/16/2021.
+The vet thought Bastu looked to be in good shape, and confirmed that she was healthy enough to go under anesthesia.
+However, I added her to the wait list to get a dental cleaning, and I think she will get some dental x-rays to be extra cautious.

 ## Prevalence Notes (mostly copied from [blog post](http://cdwscience.blogspot.com/2019/12/review-of-results-data-from-3-cat-dna.html))